demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-json-profiles-delete
 ***
-Delete an existing JSON profile from a policy
+Deletes an existing JSON profile from a policy

 #### Base Command